maruel/dlibox/go/pio/DESIGN.md

   * Driver must use the real chip name, not a marketing name by a third party.
     Don't use `dotstar` (as marketed by Adafruit), use `apa102` (as published by APA Electronic co.
 LTD.).
+  * A link to the datasheet should be included in the package doc.
 * Testability
-  * Code must be testable and tested.
+  * Code must be testable and tested without a driver.
-  * Include self-test to confirm the library physically works for devices other than write-only devices.
+  * Include smoke-test (working with a real device) to confirm the library physically works for devices other than write-only devices.
 * Usability
   * Provide a standalone executable in [cmd/](cmd/) to expose the functionality.
     It is acceptable to only expose a small subset of the functionality but the